North Korea–Venezuela relations

 North Korea–Venezuela relations are relations between the Democratic People's Republic of Korea and the Bolivarian Republic of Venezuela.
-Venezuela is one of the five countries in Latin America that has an embassy of North Korea along with Brazil, Colombia, Cuba and Nicaragua.
+Venezuela is one of the four countries in Latin America that has an embassy of North Korea along with Brazil, Cuba and Mexico.
 However, Venezuela is one of the only countries in the world that has a good relationship with both North and South Korea.

 Both countries established diplomatic relations in 1965 and Venezuela recognized North Korea as a sovereign state in 1974.
 Relations have gradually improved under the governments of Hugo Chávez and Nicolás Maduro.
 The two countries are both critical of the United States.